marinaongithub/password-genarator/README.md

 ## Usage

-Access the Password Generated at the link below: https://marinaongithub.github.io/password-generator
+Access the Password Generator at the link below: https://marinaongithub.github.io/password-generator

-Choose the length of the password and the type of characher you want to include in the password.
+Choose the length and the type of characher you want to include in the password.

 ![alt text](assets/screenshot-confirm.png)